 There will be one or two catering options outside, tbc, but expect interesting, quality whole food choices rather than burgers and hot dogs…

-Plastic Cups at the Serpent Trail
+Plastic & Recycling at the Serpent Trail

 Many disposable cups are used at Checkpoints in races and we very much want to try and minimise the impact our events have where possible.